Computational-Morphogenomics-Group/Computational-Morphogenomics-Group/projects/index.md

 title: Projects
 nav:
   order: 2
-  tooltip: Projects, software, datasets, and more
+  tooltip: Software, datasets, and more
 ---

 # <i class="fas fa-tools"></i>Projects

 You can learn more about our specific projects below.